jschuller/jschuller/README.md

 ## About Me

-I'm an experienced Cloud Architect and Platform Product Owner focused on enabling teams to move quickly and safely with a particular focus on AI/ML, DevOps and Data Governance solutions..
+I'm an experienced Cloud Architect and Platform Product Owner focused on AI/ML, DevOps and Data Governance solutions that enable teams to move quickly and safely.

 ## Current Interests